pnnl/mass1/README.md

 the river channel) and vertical variations of these quantities are not simulated.

 MASS1 was developed by Pacific Northwest National Laboratory (PNNL).
+It is a research code, written for applications and computer platforms specific to the developers.
+Others may, or may not, find it useful.

+MASS1 is a *command line* application.
+There is no graphical user interface.
+[Input and output](doc/README.md) are plain text files.
+There is very little [documentation](doc/README.md), other than the code itself.
+There is *no user support*.

 ## Obtaining the Code